Vice-Chancellor and President's Awards for Excellence - Operational Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 (b) been employed continuously by the University for at least one year by the end of the year in which the Award applies.

 5.2.3 The Award for Excellence in Research Impact – Early Career Academic is available to an individual academic staff member only.
 In addition, to be eligible to receive the Award, a staff member must have been awarded a PhD or equivalent research doctorate within the five-year period prior to the commencement of the process to determine the Award for that year.
-A staff member who was awarded a PhD within the last eight years may be eligible if their academic career has been significantly interrupted.
+A staff member who was awarded a PhD within the last eight years can be eligible if their academic career has been significantly interrupted.

 (a) they hold a current casual academic appointment on the date of the commencement of the process to determine the Awards for Excellence for that year; and